JuZed-dev/wp-cli-faker-fixtures/README.md

 This package is based on [nelmio/alice](https://github.com/nelmio/alice) and [fzaninotto/Faker](https://github.com/fzaninotto/Faker).
 Please refer to these packages docs for advanced usage.

-**WARNING:** This package is mostly intented to be used for development purposes.
+**WARNING:** This package is mostly intended to be used for development purposes.
 Use it at your own risk, don't run it on a production database or make sure to back it up first.

 Quick links: [Install](#install) | [Usage](#usage) | [Contribute](#contribute)